About The Deej

 What blows my mind is that with all the amazing innovations and transitions that have taken place during what can only be described as a quantum leap in music since I first saw Elvis on the Ed Sullivan Show and bought my first James Brown single on King Records (I Got The Feelin’ – 1968) — it’s still all about that simple, funky blood-pumping rhythm.

-My thought here at DaleLafayette.com is to share my music, artwork, webwork and various other creations, together with a series of tips and insights I have gained into DJing, the music industry, web development, etc. along with some stories and probably a few heavily opinionated rants, which I prefer to call “observations.”
+My thought here at DaleLafayette.com is to share my music, artwork, webwork and various other creations — together with a series of tips and insights into DJing, the music industry and the web, along with a few stories and maybe a couple of heavily opinionated rants… which I prefer to call “observations.”

 Whatever the case, I appreciate your time and sincerely hope you’re enjoying your visit.